larafinnegan/project-euler/README.md

 project-euler
 =============

-3 Project Euler solutions in javascript
+Project Euler solutions in javascript and ruby